-This has been a much requested post, and one I’m excited to share in time for Mother’s Day (note: please check each item’s “ready to ship” time as it will vary, and message the seller if you need an item sooner!).
+This has been a much requested post, and one I’m excited to share in time for Mother’s Day.
 Each of the shops in this post are small, female-run businesses, and ones that I’ve personally had a great experience buying from in terms of communication, shipping, and personalize-able features.
 As someone with narrow wrists and a shorter neck & torso, I much prefer to order pieces where you can choose a length versus 1 size fits all pieces!

 Since many of these shops also sell monogram, birthstone, or engrave-able pieces, there’s many gift ideas here for friends, new moms, and bridesmaids as well.
 This post got long so I’ve split it out between my necklaces and bracelets for Part 1, and some of my favorite rings and earrings will be in Part 2.

 Gold Plated vs. Gold Vermeil, Gold Filled, or Solid Gold

 First up, you’ll notice these options while browsing jewelry, so I wanted to point out some differences for those who aren’t familiar.
 As part of jewelry care, it’s advised to remove pieces when showering, working out, or swimming – but to be honest, I haven’t been!